 The old bulls in DC demonstrate the same kind of social dominance by publicly degrading the ambitious lackeys around them.

-This time the targets included a beautiful older woman named Eleanor Clift (above right).
-The Newsweek journo, who served as the designated liberal on The McLaughlin Group news show back then, was striding regally across the dance floor in a wispy dress.
-She looked elegant and accomplished.
+This time the targets included a beautiful older woman who looked a lot like Eleanor Clift (above right).
+The Newsweek journo, who served as the designated liberal on The McLaughlin Group news show back then.
+She looked elegant and accomplished as she strode confidently across the dance floor in a wispy summer dress.

 Suddenly, a gnarled hand reached out from one knot of tuxedos and brusquely grabbed her ass through the thin fabric.
 The bony fingers reaching between the cheeks, searching upward.
 Deep and rough.

-Clift, then 65, spun on her heel with a ferocious snarl.
-However, the fierce expression instantly transformed into a becoming smile as she realized the claw belonged to show host John McLaughlin.
-Her 78-year-old benefactor.
+The woman spun on her heel, face twisted into an outraged snarl.
+Instantly, the fierce look transformed into a becoming smile as she realized the claw belonged to show host John McLaughlin.

 That incident is DC in a nutshell for me.

 The capital is all about power, weakness and desire.
-Haves like McLaughlin with no impulse control and ambitious lackeys like Clift with no principles which cannot be compromised.
+Haves like McLaughlin with no impulse control and ambitious lackeys with no principles which cannot be compromised.

-It's a city filled to the brim with arrogant a-holes who didn’t get beat up nearly enough in junior high school and ambitious power groupies who will do anything to be part of the cool kids clique.
-No matter how much they have to debase themselves to do it.
+It’s a city filled to the brim with arrogant a-holes who didn’t get beat up nearly enough in junior high school and ambitious power groupies who will do anything to be part of the cool kids clique.
+No matter how much they have to debase themselves.